High Output Management by Andy Grove

 The first outcome is ideal, but any commitment to action is acceptable.
 Complicated issues don’t lend themselves to universal agreement.
 If your subordinate commits to change, assume they’re sincere.

-The purpose of reviews is to improve future performance, yet the majority of reviews for high performers make little or no attempt to define what they need to do to improve their current performance.
+While we provide poor performers with detailed feedback, the majority of reviews for high performers make little or no attempt to define what they need to improve.

-You should concentrate on your best people.
-It’s a high-leverage activity.
+This is backwards.
+You should spend more time trying to improve the performance of your best people.
+After all, these people account for a disproportionate share of the organization's performance.
 If they get better, the impact on group output is enormous.

 Other thoughts and practices

-Is it a good idea to ask the subordinate to prepare some kind of a self-review before being reviewed by his supervisor?
+Is it a good idea to ask a report to prepare some kind of a self-review before being reviewed by you?
+Probably not.
+If you need a report to give you a list of accomplishments, you haven't done your job as a manager.
 The act of evaluating an employee is a formal act of leadership.
 Don’t get nudged by self-reviews and commit to non-bias performance reviews.

-Should your subordinate evaluate your performance?
-Maybe.
-Make it clear it’s your job to assess their performance, and their assessment of you is only advisory.
-Don’t pretend you and your subordinates are equal during performance reviews.
+Should your report evaluate your performance?
+This can be a good idea, if you make it clear that it’s your job to assess their performance, and their assessment of you is only advisory.
+Don’t pretend you and your reports are equal during performance reviews.

 Should you deliver the written review before, during, or after the face-to-face discussion?
-Give the written report before the face-to-face conversation.
+Give your report the written report before the face-to-face conversation.
 They can read it and will be more emotionally prepared.

-What’s the best way to learn to deliver performance assessments?
-Think critically about the reviews you have received and what made them good or bad.
+Preparing and delivering performance reviews is one of the hardest tasks you'll have to perform as a manager.
+The best way to learn to do them well is to think critically about the reviews you have received and what made them good or bad.

 The purpose of interviewing is to: